 PrEP stands for Pre-Exposure Prophylaxis.

-PrEP's a little blue pill that you take every day if you’re HIV negative, in order to keep yourself from becoming HIV positive if you get exposed to the HIV virus during sex with an HIV positive partner.
+PrEP's a single pill that you take every day if you’re HIV negative, in order to keep yourself from becoming HIV positive if you are exposed to the HIV virus during sex with an HIV positive partner who has a detectable viral load.

-In clinical studies, daily PrEP use has been shown to reduce the risk of HIV infection by approximately 92%.
+In clinical studies, daily PrEP use has been shown to reduce the risk of HIV infection by 99%.

 Good question.
 So here's the straight answer: men who have sex with men (gay, bi, DL, trans etc.) are at very high risk of becoming HIV positive during their lifetime.